22 March 2023

 - Where the AIFM is a Jersey entity (such as a general partner or trustee or an external manager), it must be regulated by the JFSC, in accordance with the AIFMD.
 See “Fund Service Providers” below.

-Expert Funds are attractive for non-retail schemes, whether joint ventures, hedge funds, private equity vehicles or other schemes aimed at “Expert Investors”.
+Expert Funds are attractive for non-retail schemes, whether hedge funds, private equity funds or other schemes aimed at “Expert Investors”.
 Expert Funds can be established quickly and cost effectively and must comply with the Jersey Expert Fund Guide (the “EF Guide”).

 The JFSC does not need to review the fund structure, documentation or the promoter.
 Instead the fund administrator certifies to the JFSC that the fund complies with the EF Guide and once the certification and the fund’s offer document are filed, the JFSC aims for a 3 day turnaround on the application for approval.
 The EF Guide provides fund promoters with certainty, efficiency and cost effectiveness in the establishment of a new fund.